projectcalico/calico/v2.0/getting-started/rkt/installation/vagrant-coreos/index.md

 title: Running the Calico rkt tutorials on CoreOS using Vagrant and VirtualBox
 ---

-This tutorial describes how to set up a Calico cluster in a pure rkt environment. rkt is used for running both the Calico components and the workloads.
+This is a Quick Start guide that uses Vagrant and VirtualBox to create a two-node Calico cluster that can be used to run through the tutorial for Calico in a pure rkt environment.

-## 1. Environment setup
+## Environment setup

-This tutorial walks through getting a cluster set up with Vagrant.
+This section contains the requirements and steps required to ensure your local environment is correctly configured.

-### 1.1 Install dependencies
+### 1. Install dependencies

+You will need to install the following software:

 * [VirtualBox][virtualbox] 5.0.0 or greater.
 * [Vagrant][vagrant] 1.8.5 or greater.
 * [Git][git]

-### 1.2 Clone this project
+### 2. Clone this project

+Clone the calico project into a suitable location on your local host.

     git clone https://github.com/projectcalico/calico.git

-### 1.3 Startup and SSH
+### 3. Startup and SSH

 Change into the directory for this guide: